 Taipei residents are spoiled for choice when it comes to activities at Youth Park.
 The park itself is quite large with plenty of green areas to throw a Frisbee or kick a ball and quite a few seating areas where you will see the locals playing Chinese chess.
 But the biggest attractions at this park are the baseball field, swimming pool, golf driving range, bicycle paths, and several playgrounds for the kids.
 There are even tennis courts.
 This is one park in Taipei that has it all.

-Located just a short walk from Taipei Main Station, this is a memorial park that is dedicated to the victims of the February 28th incident and that is also home to the National Taiwan Museum.
+Located just a short walk from Taipei Main Station, this memorial park is also home to the National Taiwan Museum.
 Although it was renamed in 1996, this is actually one of the city’s oldest parks and a popular destination for tourists that wish to visit the 228 peace monument and the memorial hall.

 Possibly Taiwan’s most popular tourist destination, C.K.S.
 Memorial Hall is actually more popular with local residents for the walled gardens that surround the memorial building.
 Locals spend their afternoons playing music or taking walks in the landscaped gardens while there are also two ponds where visitors can feed the fish and turtles.